daskol/typst-templates/neurips/checklist.typ

   ])

 + #claim(
-  name: [Open access to data and code],
+  name: [Open Access to Data and Code],
   question: [
     Does the paper provide open access to the data and code, with sufficient instructions to faithfully reproduce the main experimental results, as